-Then, no matter what are the settings defined by the users, which compiler or version, the package settings and options will always be the same (empty) and they will hash to the same binary package ID, that will typically contain just the header files.
+No matter what are the settings defined by the users, which compiler or version: the package settings and options will always be the same (empty) and they will hash to the same binary package ID.
+That package will typically contain just the header files.

-What happens if we have a library that we know we can build with gcc 4.8 and we know it will remain ABI compatibility with gcc 4.9?
-This kind of compatibility is easier to achieve for example for pure C libraries.
-Although it could be argued that it is worth rebuilding with 4.9 too, to get fixes and performance improvements, lets suppose that we don't want to create 2 different binaries, just one built with gcc 4.8 and be able to use it from gcc 4.9 installs.
+What happens if we have a library that we know it can be built with GCC 4.8 and we know it will keep the ABI compatibility with GCC 4.9?
+(This kind of compatibility is easier to achieve for example for pure C libraries).

+Although it could be argued that it is worth rebuilding with 4.9 too -to get fixes and performance improvements for example-, let's suppose that we don't want to create 2 different binaries, just one built with GCC 4.8 and we want it to be compatible for GCC 4.9 installs.